 (REQUIRED) State/territory office/director for Head Start state collaboration.
-Describe the coordination goals and process:

 DCBS coordinates with the Kentucky Head Start State Collaboration Director to work with families and early care and education providers to provide healthy environments and developmental experiences that promote growth and learning to ensure that all children enter school eager and excited to learn.
 This collaboration leverages partnerships and resources to remove barriers so every child enters school ready to grow and learn.
 Additionally, DCBS/DCC works closely with the Kentucky Head Start Association in an intentional effort to align goals and activities.